Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 Yes, however you must adjust your race prior to the close of the Expo.
 To switch to a longer event, participants will be credited what they've already paid toward the current price of the distance they wish to run.

-There is a $10 fee to switch and drop to a shorter race; no money will be refunded for changing to a shorter event.
+There is a $15 fee to switch and drop to a shorter race; no money will be refunded for changing to a shorter event.
 To downgrade to a shorter distance, select the relevant downgrade option on the registration page.
-All online downgrades must be completed by midnight on March 27th, 2020.
-Decisions to downgrade during race week can only be completed in person at the Expo.
+All online downgrades must be completed by midnight by March 23, 2021.
+Downgrades can also be completed in person at the Expo.

-Downgrades from the marathon to the half are $20.
+Upgrade from the half marathon to the marathon = $25*

 Will there be a pre-race pasta meal?